IELTS Speaking topic - Job and career #2 - EngExam.info

 How can schools help young people choose their careers?

 This is an aspect of education that state schools have been largely ignoring recently.
 Students get all kinds of abstract knowledge, most of which is largely inapplicable in working life.
 As a result, 18-year-olds leave schools with no idea of purpose or direction in life.
-Some go through the motions of higher educations, others choose an occupation which doesn’t require any special qualifications.
+Some go through the motions of higher educations, others choose an occupation that doesn’t require any special qualifications.

 Job and career vocabulary

-Upper management – high-ranked employees in charge of making important decisions in the company
+Upper management – high-ranked employees in charge of making important decisions in the company.

-Lucrative (adj) – interesting or attractive financially
+Lucrative (adj) – interesting or attractive financially.

 Trade (n) – a job that requires special training, used figuratively here.
-Normally it would mean a manual job such as a carpenter or an electrician
+Normally, it would mean a manual job, such as a carpenter or an electrician.

 Calling (n) – one’s real purpose, something that they should really do.
-‘She has always believed that teaching is her real calling’
+‘She has always believed that teaching is her real calling’.

-Folder (n) – a thick cardboard or plastic book-like container that is used to store and catalogue documents
+Folder (n) – a thick cardboard or plastic book-like container that is used to store and catalogue documents.

-Relocate (v) – to move to another city or country, usually because of your work
+Relocate (v) – to move to another city or country, usually because of your work.

-Cut down on overheads – to try and reduce operational costs such as renting a place of work or office supplies
+Cut down on overheads – to try and reduce operational costs, such as renting a place of work or office supplies.

-Commit (v) – to promise to do something, e.g. work at a company for a certain period of time
+Commit (v) – to promise to do something, e.g. work at a company for a certain period of time.

-Go through the motions – to do something mechanically, without enthusiasm or emotional engagement
+Go through the motions – to do something mechanically, without enthusiasm or emotional engagement.

 General vocabulary